ARAFAH-LAWAL102/Telecom-Churn-Analysis/README.md

 # Project Background
 The telecom company has been operating for several years, offering voice, data, and roaming services across various regions.
 With a growing customer base and rising competition, the company faces increasing customer churn.
 This project aims to identify factors contributing to churn, using SQL-based data cleaning and EDA, and translate these insights into a Power BI dashboard for strategic decision-making.

-# Insights and recommendations are provided on the following key areas:
+# Insights and Recommendations are provided on the following key areas:

 1) Churn Rate and Customer Behavior